 A Natural Oil finish is applied in several coats and allowed to dry naturally between coats.
 Typically 2 or 3 coats of oil are applied.
 Natural oil finishes require more maintenance than a polyurethane finished floor and are not as durable, but they also have some added benefits.
 When a Natural Oil floor is starting to show signs of wear it can be replenished by simply adding another coat of oil - this will smooth over the scratches and revive the look of the floor.

-- What finish type is best for me?Acrylic or Polyurethane floors are the most convenient for busy people or those on a smaller budget.
+- What finish type is best for me?Lacquered floors are the most convenient for busy people or those on a smaller budget.
 There is no hassle of having to routinely apply more coatings.
 The floor is highly durable but will show signs of wear with age, as most surfaces do.
 10 years or so down the track if it becomes quite worn you might consider getting it re-finished.
 Until then… just keep it clean and no worries!

 UV Cured Oil floors are also very convenient, give you the beautiful natural look of an oil but are slightly less hardwearing than a polyurethane.
 UV Cured Oil floor is best suited for someone who really wants the look of an oiled floor but doesn't have the time to care for it routinely.